Dr. Seuss’ Birthday!

 One of the most interesting facts was that both his father, Theodor Robert Geisel, and grandfather Geisel were brewers.
-In fact, his German immigrant grandfather owned the Kalmbach and Geisel Brewery, or “Come Back and Guzzle” as the locals called it, in Springfield.
+In fact, his German immigrant grandfather founded the Kalmbach and Geisel Brewery, or “Come Back and Guzzle” as the locals called it, in Springfield in 1879.
 In 1894 it was renamed the Highland Brewery and five years later it became part of the Springfield Breweries.

 But in 1919 on the day Theodor Robert became president, prohibition forced the brewery to close forever.
 His father got a job as the city’s Parks Superintendent, but Theodor Seuss must have never forgotten how prohibition forced his family business to close.

 While attending Dartmouth College during prohibition he was arrested for throwing a drinking party and kicked off the Jack-O-Lantern, Dartmouth’s humor magazine.
 He continued to secretly submit works signed “Seuss.”
 This is the first record of Theodor Geisel using the “Suess” pseudonym which is both his middle and mother’s maiden name.
 He even created anti-prohibition political cartoons.
-In the late 1930′s he was eventually hired by Rudolf Haffenreffer Jr., President of Narragansett, to develop the Chief ‘Gansett ads.
+In the late 1930′s/early 1940’s he was eventually hired by Rudolf Haffenreffer Jr., President of Narragansett, to develop ads for Narragansett Beer.